 Narrowing Down to Witchcraft

-There are hundreds of varieties of Witchcraft.
+There are hundreds of varieties of witchcraft.
 Too many to mention here.
 I have listed 60 in this article, “What Kind of Witch Are You?”
 There are traditions based on old customs or, rather, reinterpretation of old customs.
-There are religious paths based on all kinds of pantheons (group of gods, such as Greek, Roman or Norse) that come under the umbrella of Witchcraft.
-But not all Witchcraft is religious.
-Many, probably most, Witches are secular (not religious), even if they do call upon ‘the old ones’ for a bit of help now and then.
+There are religious paths based on all kinds of pantheons (group of gods, such as Greek, Roman or Norse) that come under the umbrella of witchcraft.
+But not all witchcraft is religious.
+Most witches are secular (not religious), even if they do call upon ‘the old ones’ for a bit of help now and then.